robertlestak/docker-retag/README.md

 # docker-retag

-A simple tool to retag manifests in a remote manifest without having to pull the image locally.
+A simple tool to retag manifests in a remote registry without having to pull the image locally.

 This is only compatible with [v2 manifest format](https://docs.docker.com/registry/spec/manifest-v2-2/).